A JOURNEY OF DISCOVERY

 Not one person in that room, including myself at that moment, had any idea of the impact of losing a child.

 I told them I wanted to be alone and asked them to wait outside until my friend arrived.
-That she could take me to my husband’s office so I could tell him in person.
+That she would take me to my husband’s office so I could tell him in person.

 When the detectives went outside, I knew I should call Cliff.
 Yet I felt every minute he didn’t know he was happier, better off.
 I didn’t want to devastate him.
 I didn’t want him to know.
 I didn’t want to cause anyone to feel the emptiness I now experienced.

 “Cliff, you need to come home now.
 I don’t want to say anything more than that.”

 He supported his head with his hands and leaned down on the counter and cried so hard he was shaking all over.
-Dottie walked in the dining room as Cliff and I held each other and sobbed together for some time.
+Dottie walked into the dining room as Cliff and I embraced.

 Cliff asked, “How?”

+Dottie kept asking what she could do—anything to help.
 Dottie was one of the nicest people I knew, with a great sense of fair play and love for other people and animals.
-Her husband Charlie joked that there were more dolphins named “Charlie” than any other name because of Dottie’s generous contributions to save the beautiful creatures.
+Her husband Charlie joked that there were more dolphins named “Charlie” than any other name because of Dottie’s generous donations to save those beautiful creatures.

 Cliff called Clifford’s apartment, and Gregory’s good friend Billy answered the phone.
 My husband said, “Billy, I need you to bring Clifford home right now.
 Don’t let him drive—you drive him here.”

-When I questioned Gregory about it, he admitted he had been lazy about doing the work.
-If something more fun than studying was going on, then that was what he did.
+When I questioned Gregory about his grades, he admitted he had not put enough effort toward his studies.
+If something more alluring was happening, then that was what he did.
 He would get behind and then be overwhelmed with the classwork that needed to be caught up.
 He said he hadn’t coped well with the freedom that came with college after the structured environment of his private school background, where he could not get away with not turning in the required schoolwork.

 Clifford, the older brother, was Gregory’s opposite.
 When anything bothered Clifford, he let his feelings out immediately with an explosive, comedian-like commentary on anything he perceived as an unfair situation.
 Gregory would laugh uncontrollably, the appreciative audience to Clifford’s Seinfeld-style presentations.

-Their college years brought more bar hopping and a partying crowd.
+Their college years brought bar hopping and a partying crowd.
 More girls came to our house.
-The decadent atmosphere of New Orleans, where greedy bars willingly served underage kids, was well known to these young people under twenty-one looking for a place to drink.
+The decadent atmosphere of New Orleans, where greedy bartenders willingly served underage kids, was well known to these young people under twenty-one looking for a place to drink.
 I didn’t allow drinking in our home, but I found evidence every now and then of smashed beer cans hidden in the bottom of the trash.
 My sons were now finding where the partying was going on each weekend.
 They went everywhere in boy-girl groups, sometimes pairing off with a particular girl for a while, but still going out with their own crowd.
 That was the only safe way to travel the nightlife in New Orleans.